juju/docs/src/en/config-digitalocean.md

 !!! **Note:** Additionally it supports the following provider specific constraints. **region** and **transfer**

-- region - to denote the Digital Ocean data centre to utilize.
-All Digital Ocean data centres are supported and various short hand aliases are defined. ie. valid values include ams2, nyc1, nyc2, sfo1, sg1.
+- region - to denote the DigitalOcean data centre to utilize.
+All DigitalOcean data centres are supported and various short hand aliases are defined. ie. valid values include ams2, nyc1, nyc2, sfo1, sg1.
 The plugin defaults to 'nyc2'.